FollowTheProcess/collections/README.md

 * **OrderedMap:** A map that remembers the order in which keys were inserted
 * **DAG:** A generic directed acyclic graph
 * **Counter:** A convenient construct for counting occurrences of things (similar to Python's [collections.Counter])
+* **Chain:** A chain of maps, lookups first look in one map, then the next, then the next, returning the first result found (similar to Python's [collections.ChainMap])

 ## Installation